rdk/p2rank/misc/tutorials/training-tutorial.md

 1. Prepare the environment
     * copy `misc/local-env-params.sh` to root directory of the project and edit it according to your machine (the file is then included by `prank.sh`)
-        * you will need a lot of memory: at least to store the whole trainng dataset of feature vectors and a trained model and then some
+        * you will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some
-        * memory consumption can be drastically insfuenced by some paramaters...
+        * memory consumption can be drastically influenced by some parameters...
-    * parameters that influence memory/time tradeoff:
+    * parameters that influence memory/time trade-off:
-        - `-cache_datasets` determins whether datasets of proteins are kept in memory between runs.
+        - `-cache_datasets` determines whether datasets of proteins are kept in memory between runs.
 See also
             * `-clear_prim_caches` clear primary caches (protein structures) between runs (when iterating params or seed)
             * `-clear_sec_caches` clear secondary caches (protein surfaces etc.) between runs (when iterating params or seed)
-        - `-crossval_threads` when running crossvalidation it determins how many models are trained at the same time.
+        - `-crossval_threads` when running crossvalidation it determines how many models are trained at the same time.
 Set to `1` if you don't have enough memory.
         - `-rf_trees`, `-fr_depth` influence the size of the model in memory

  2. Check `working.groovy` config file.
 It contains configuration ideal for training new models, but you might need to make changes or override some params on the command line.